 He was immediately successful in the minors, hitting .347 in 2001 and .345 in 2002.
 Other than in 2003, as he was moved up to AA and then AAA, he hit .300 each year in the minors through 2006, and showed some power, too.

-Scott's first chance at the minors was in May 2004 with the Arizona Diamondbacks.
+Scott's first chance at the majors was in May 2004 with the Arizona Diamondbacks.
 He became the team's regular second baseman, posting a batting line of .248/.293/.442 and appearing in 101 games that season.

 2005 and 2006 were largely spent back in the minors at Tucson, and he converted to being mostly an outfielder.
-2007 found him playing in the majors again, this time as a left fielder, and he was traded in July to the San Diego Padres where he blossomed, slugging .644 in 31 games.
+2007 found him playing in the majors again, this time as a left fielder, and he was traded in July by Arizona to the San Diego Padres where he blossomed, slugging .644 in 31 games.
 Between the two teams he had 294 plate appearances.

 After the 2009 season the Padres traded to get him back, and although he started the 2010 season as a bench player, he became a regular fairly early in the season and appeared in 64 of the team's first 86 games.
 His brother Jerry was a teammate, and, like Scott, Jerry also started the season on the bench but soon became a regular.
 He hit .210 in 104 games that season.

 He is the son of Jerry Hairston Sr., brother of Jerry Hairston Jr., grandson of Sammy Hairston, nephew of Johnny Hairston and Sam Hairston Jr. and cousin of Jason Hairston and John Hairston Jr..
 Hairston played for the Mexican national team in the 2009 World Baseball Classic, alongside his brother.
-He hit .278/.500/.444 with 8 walks, 5 runs and 4 RBI in six games, leading the team's starters in OBP.
+He hit .278/.500/.444 with 8 walks, 5 runs and 4 RBI in 6 games, leading the team's starters in OBP.
 He hit one home run, off Paul Mildren.
 He rotated between left field and center field.
 The brothers qualified for the team because their mother is from Mexico; she met their father while he was playing in the Mexican League.